SpaceTeam/ortools/README.md

    - Section `Propulsion`
       - ThrustFactor: Factor applied to thrust curve (unitless, factor of 1 is nominal)
       - NozzleCrossSection: Calculates thrust increase due to decreased ambient pressure.
 This is set via the nozzle diameter (set 0 to deactivate this feature).
+	  - Useful for rockets with more than one stage.
+Define the ignition event of the motors and the nominal delay in the `ork` file.
+A uniform distribution with the interval
+	`(NominalDelay + IgnitionDelayDeltaNeg, NominalDelay + IgnitionDelayDeltaPos)` is then applied without changing the ignition event.
+         - IgnitionDelayDeltaNeg (in s)
+         - IgnitionDelayDeltaPos (in s)
+   - Section `WindModel`
+      - DataFile: see below
 5. Run `diana`